worldpossible/eos-documentation/Michigan/MichiganDocumentation/RACHEL-Plus Guide.md

 ## Maintaining your RACHEL-Plus' Battery

-The RACHEL-Plus should never be continually plugged in and charging for over 24 hours.
-Doing so will quickly ruin the battery inside.
-If being constantly plugged in to the charger is your prefered method of operating the RACHEL-Plus, it is strongly advised that you remove the battery from the RACHEL-Plus device entirely.
+- The RACHEL-Plus should never be continually plugged in and charging for over 24 hours
+  - Doing so will quickly ruin the battery inside
+- If being constantly plugged in to the charger is your prefered method of operating the RACHEL-Plus:
+  - It is strongly advised that you remove the battery from the RACHEL-Plus device entirely

-To Discharge the RACHEL-Plus battery simply unplug it from the charger after it finishes charging and utilize it as normal until the device needs to be charged again.
+To Discharge the RACHEL-Plus battery:
+1. Simply unplug it from the charger after it finishes charging
+2. Utilize it as normal until the device needs to be charged again

 ---